ietf-wg-cellar/matroska-specification/notes.md

 # Segment Position

-The `Segment Position` of an `Element` refers to the position of the first octet of the `Element ID` of that `Element`, measured in octets, from the beginning of the `Element Data` section of the containing `Segment Element`.
-In other words, the `Segment Position` of an `Element` is the distance in octets from the beginning of its containing `Segment Element` minus the size of the `Element ID` and `Element Data Size` of that `Segment Element`.
+The `Segment Position` of an Element refers to the position of the first octet of the `Element ID` of that Element, measured in octets, from the beginning of the `Element Data` section of the containing `Segment Element`.
+In other words, the `Segment Position` of an Element is the distance in octets from the beginning of its containing `Segment Element` minus the size of the `Element ID` and `Element Data Size` of that `Segment Element`.
 The `Segment Position` of the first `Child Element` of the `Segment Element` is 0.
-An `Element` that is not stored within a `Segment Element`, such as the `Elements` of the `EBML Header`, do not have a `Segment Position`.
+An Element that is not stored within a `Segment Element`, such as the `Elements` of the `EBML Header`, do not have a `Segment Position`.

 ## Segment Position Exception